postgres-ai/docs/docs/database-lab/config-reference.md

 - `physicalSnapshot`

 :::info
 You need to choose either "logical" or "physical" set of jobs.
-Mixing is not allowed.
+Mixing is not allowed
 :::

 Note, that all jobs are optional.
 For example, all of the following approaches defining the initial data retrieval process are allowed: